History

-Winemaking is such a simple, elegant process when you rely on native yeasts and bacteria to transform grapes into wine.
-And yet what excites me each year at harvest, when I look down into one of our fermenters, is that there is enough magic at the heart of this process that no amount of theory could ever hope to explain.
+My father breaks into a smile when he begins to talk about making wine.
+He has always said that winemaking is such a simple, elegant process when you rely on native yeasts and bacteria to transform grapes into wine.
+“And yet what excites me each year at harvest, when I look down into one of our fermenters, is that there is still enough magic at the heart of this process that no amount of theory or science could ever hope to explain.”

 Steve Kistler received a B.A. in Creative Writing from Stanford University, studied at U.C.
 Davis for one year, and was an assistant at Ridge Vineyards for two years before founding Kistler Vineyards in 1978.

-I started to develop a passion for the wines from coastal vineyards during my time at Ridge.
+“I started to develop a passion for the wines from coastal vineyards during my time at Ridge.

 During my first harvest in 1975, one of my jobs was to drive the Ridge flatbed truck to a small zinfandel vineyard located on Harrison Grade, just west of Sebastopol, to pick up the bins of zinfandel that had been picked early that morning.
 Ridge had named this site “Occidental Vineyard” because it was Ridge’s most coastal site.
-Occidental was arguably Ridge’s most prized zinfandel vineyard and quite distinct from their zinfandels from Geyserville and Lytton Springs, which were grown in warmer conditions farther inland.
+Occidental was arguably Ridge’s most prized zinfandel vineyards and quite distinct from their zinfandels from Geyserville and Lytton Springs, which were grown in warmer sites farther inland.
 Working at Ridge for over two years, I developed a distinct preference for the coastal character of the Occidental Vineyard zinfandel when compared to the other zinfandels in the cellar.

 1993